Dr Zaninovich logo transparent

 Prosthodontist Perth

 While a Prosthodontist is a dentist, not all dentists are Prosthodontists.
 A Prosthodontist specialises in the design, fabrication, and placement of restorations to repair or replace missing or damaged teeth.
-A dentist must complete a minimum of three additional years of advanced dental science training after dental school to become a Prosthodontist in Perth WA.
-Training consists of thorough clinical and lecture-based preparation in a number of sciences and surgical techniques.
-This allows Prosthodontists to treat complex clinical dentistry, perform full-mouth reconstructions, correct TMJ disorders, remedy congenital disorders such as cleft palate, and provide relief from sleep apnea.
+A dentist must complete at least three additional years of advanced dental science training after dental school to become a Prosthodontist in Perth, WA.
+Training involves thorough clinical and lecture-based preparation in several sciences and surgical techniques.
+Prosthodontists can treat complex clinical dentistry, perform full-mouth reconstructions, correct TMJ disorders, remedy congenital conditions such as cleft palate, and relieve sleep apnea.

-Prosthodontics is a field of dentistry that encompasses the use of removable and fixed dental prosthetics, such as dental implants, to restore dental function and appearance.
+Prosthodontics is a field of dentistry that uses removable and fixed dental prosthetics, such as dental implants, to restore dental function and appearance.
 A Prosthodontist Perth has the highest possible qualification a dental professional can achieve in cosmetic dentistry, over and above typical clinical dentistry.
 With that extra dental specialist training in cosmetic dentistry and full mouth rehabilitation, Prosthodontists are considered an authority when it comes to missing teeth and dental reconstruction, including dental implant procedures.
-As dental specialists, a Prosthodontist primary role is to assist general dentists with their patient’s care – offering an advanced level of care in the management of complex restorative dental treatment based on comprehensive treatment planning.
+As dental specialists, a Prosthodontist’s primary role is to assist general dentists with their patient’s care – offering advanced care in managing complex restorative dental treatment based on comprehensive treatment planning.

 Specialist Prosthodontics Treatments